 The text switches back and forth from singular to plural to singular.
-Some people think this way of translating these verses is a mistake, that Christian Bible interpreters are taking liberty with the Hebrew in these verses.
-Regardless, John does this by implication by beginning his Gospel this way, equating the singular God with with the Word who was with God in the beginning and was God.
+Some people might think this way of translating these verses is a mistake, that Christian Bible interpreters are taking liberty with the Hebrew in these verses.
+Regardless, John does this by implication by beginning his Gospel this way, equating the singular God with the Word, who was with God in the beginning and also was God.

 Then in verse 3, John says, “All things came into being through Him….”
 God not only has communication and community in Himself, God has agency.
-Community, communication and agency are timeless and are part of who God is.
+Thus, community, communication and agency are timeless and are part of who God is.

 The same life that spoke and created the world became flesh and lived in time and place as a man!
-The same God who spoke to create the world came to dwell among us and to speak His word to us.
+The same God who spoke to create the world came to dwell among us and to speak His word to us in human form.

 No wonder the people were “amazed at his teaching”; no wonder “his words had authority”.
-(Luke 4: 32) How incredible it would have been in the presence of the Word/Life/God living as a man and to have heard his word spoken face to face!
+(Luke 4: 32) How incredible it would have been in the presence of the Word/Life/God living as a man to have heard His word spoken face to face!

 The significance of spoken word cannot be mistaken in Scripture.
-It is the instrument by which God created the world, and it is the vehicle by which God spoke to mankind through Jesus, God the Son, God the Word.
-Of this the prophet Isaiah spoke:
+It is the instrument by which God created the world, and it is the vehicle by which God spoke to mankind through Jesus.
+Of this the prophet Isaiah spoke any years earlier: